CrackXT/Own_FeatherWing_Doubler_1X2_PCB/README.md

 Routing/Dimensions(inch)
 ![1X2_v1 0](https://user-images.githubusercontent.com/88975406/150595696-61746d38-ef5c-4a75-b4f2-b1422d7b238e.png)

+Schematic as .pdf at the top of the page.

 # License

 The design and layout is based on open source publications from Adafruit and has been modified for side-by-side assembly.